How to Make a Large Non-Cash Donation to Charity

 Making a donation directly to your favorite nonprofits is easy through a philanthropy platform such as The Giving Block.
 Sometimes, as a crypto or stock investor, you may prefer or need specialized services to ensure your major non-cash donations are processed securely and efficiently.

-Luckily, The Giving Block makes it easy to donate a major gift through our Private Client Services, one of our white-glove support solutions.
-With our Private Client Services team’s support, high-net-worth individuals and other major donors such as foundations or family offices can:
+Luckily, The Giving Block makes it easy to donate a major gift through our Private Donor Services, one of our white-glove support solutions.
+With our Private Donor Services team’s support, high-net-worth individuals and other major donors such as foundations or family offices can:

 • Make large cryptocurrency or stock gifts to their favorite causes around the world